ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Method

 \subsection{Rotated Deformable Attention Module}

-Fig.~\ref{fig:architecture1} shows a naive DETR-based oriented detector \cite{ma2021oriented, dai2022ao2}, which only add an additional angle parameter on the heads to achieve rotated bounding box estimation.
-However, it does not embed the angle information into the detector to exploit the maximum potential of the detector.
-Specifically, we find that this naive approach will lead to feature misalignment in the whole detector, especially in its deformable attention modules, as shown in Fig.~\ref{fig:rotate_attn1} and Fig.~\ref{fig:rda2}.
+Fig.~\subref*{fig:architecture1} shows a simple DETR-based oriented detector \cite{ma2021oriented, dai2022ao2}.
+This detector merely adds an additional angle parameter in the prediction head to accomplish rotated bounding box estimation.
+Nevertheless, it fails to embed the angle information into the detector to exploit the maximum potential of the detector, resulting in feature misalignment.
+To address this, we present a Rotated Deformable Attention module (RDA).